Dynamics of neural fields with exponential temporal kernel: Dynamic bifurcations of the equilibrium solution

-In Section \ref{section3}, we have seen that static bifurcations are not possible since $\lambda=0$ is not a solution of \eqref{eq14}.
+In Section \ref{section3}, we have seen that static bifurcations are not possible since $\lambda=0$ is not a solution of \eqref{eq14a}.
 In this section, we investigate the conditions for oscillatory (dynamic) bifurcations.
-In case of a homogeneous neural field, we use the kernel function $J$ and the sigmoid transfer function $F$ in \eqref{num} and \eqref{num1}, respectively.
-Equation \eqref{eq14}, which an infinitesimal perturbation $w(x,t)=e^{\lambda t}e^{ikx}$ needs to satisfy, can then be written as
+In the case of a homogeneous neural field, we use the kernel function $J$ and the sigmoid transfer function $F$ in \eqref{num} and \eqref{num1}, respectively.
+An infinitesimal perturbation of the form $w(x,t) = e^{\lambda t} e^ {ikx}$ by \eqref{eq14a} would then need to be satisfied, and could be written as